-However, the symbol has a long heritage and a deeper spiritual meaning.
-Knowing it’s deeper meaning can help you to access the pureness and power of this healing lineage.
+The first Reiki symbol has a long heritage and a deep spiritual meaning.
+When you know its deeper meaning it helps you to access the pureness and power of this healing lineage.

-There are various spiritual and religious schools that use this symbol – Cho Ku Rei, or read differently with the same pictographs, naohi or naoto (according to google translate).
+There are various spiritual and religious schools that use this symbol – Cho Ku Rei.
+Some people read the same same pictographs differently.
+They pronounce the phrase: naohi or naoto (according to google translate).

 The words mean literally direct and spirit.